strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md

 ---
-title: Environment configuration and environment variables - Strapi Developer Documentation
+title: Environment configuration and variables - Strapi Developer Documentation
 description:
+sidebarDepth: 3
 ---

 <!-- TODO: update SEO -->

-# Environment configuration and environment variables
+# Environment configuration and variables

+## Environment configuration

 In case you need specific static configurations for specific environments, and using environment variables becomes tedious, Strapi configurations can be created per environment in `./config/env/{env}/{filename}`.